Aerial view of casuarina trees at Half Moon Bay Lagoon in the Turks and Caicos

 Casuarina needles and seeds.

-In the Turks and Caicos, the Turks and Caicos National Trust, with direct support from the RSPB in the United Kingdom, has developed an effective process to control casuarinas in a coastal setting, simply by cutting trees with chainsaws to the point that most material could be moved and stacked by hand, stacking cut brush and logs so as allow native vegetation space to recover, and then treating the cut stumps with an herbicide to prohibit regrowth.
+In the Turks and Caicos, the Turks and Caicos National Trust—with direct support from the Royal Society for the Protection of Birds (RSPB) in the United Kingdom—has developed an effective process to control casuarinas in a coastal setting, simply by cutting trees with chainsaws to the point that most material can be moved and stacked by hand, stacking cut brush and logs so as to allow native vegetation space to recover, and then treating the cut stumps with an herbicide to prohibit regrowth.
 This work has been permitted and supported by the Department of Environment and Coastal Resources (DECR), which is the Turks and Caicos governmental department that oversees protected areas and coastlines.

 Above: An aerial view of cut casuarina trees at Half Moon Bay in the Turks and Caicos.
 Three stages can be seen: in the foreground are trees cut months prior to the photos, then recently cut trees, and uncut forest.
 Top right: Top left: Ongoing invasive casuarina removal at Half Moon Bay in the Turks and Caicos.
 Bottom right: Top right: Overhead view of uncut casuarina forest, and casuarinas that were felled a few days prior to the photo being taken.